Serbia: Geography

 The Pannonian Plain covers the northern third of the country (Vojvodina and Mačva) while the easternmost tip of Serbia extends into the Wallachian Plain.

-The terrain of the central part of the country, with the region of Šumadija at its heart, consists chiefly of hills traversed by rivers.
+The terrain of the central part of the country consists chiefly of hills traversed by rivers.
 Mountains dominate the southern third of Serbia.
 Dinaric Alps stretch in the west and the southwest, following the flow of the rivers Drina and Ibar.
 The Carpathian Mountains and Balkan Mountains stretch in a north–south direction in eastern Serbia.

 Ancient mountains in the southeast corner of the country belong to the Rilo-Rhodope Mountain system.
 Elevation ranges from the Midžor peak of the Balkan Mountains at 2,169 m (the highest peak in Serbia, excluding Kosovo) to the lowest point of just 17 m near the Danube river at Prahovo.
 The largest lake is Đerdap Lake (163 km2) and the longest river passing through Serbia is the Danube (587.35 km).